Welcome back! I hope you had a great Easter break and I hope the children are excited to get started on our new topic about the Tudors

-In Year 3, we have collective worship monitors who help prepare the collective worship table in class.
 Now that it is May, we especially focus on honouring Mary through prayer as this month is dedicated to her.
 We remember the many ways God blessed Mary and we read about Mary in Scripture during our worship together in class.
 We have been thinking about what we can learn from Mary and the many challenges she faced.
+We changed our prayer to table to blue and have been saying a prayer each day in our collective worship to Mary.
+We also wrote our own prayers to Mary and added these to our prayer tree to read.

 Year 3 linked their English learning with their RE learning objective to know that God the Father raised Jesus from the dead on Easter Sunday.
 They reflected upon the Easter story and discussed what happened to Jesus and why.
 We discussed that Christians believe, and celebrate, that Jesus rose from the dead on Easter Sunday.
 We discussed that the resurrection teaches Christians that death is not the end so they are able to share in the new life of Jesus: hope of eternal life.
 Year 3 then used speech marks as part of their English lesson to write about this.